-SVCC Campus at 173 IL Rt.
-2, Dixon, IL 61021
+SVCC Campus at 173 IL Route 2, Dixon, IL 61021

+Policy Statements

-Policy Statement Addressing Security and Access
+Security and Access

 During normal business hours, the College will be open to students, parents, employees, contractors, guests, and invitees.
 During nonbusiness hours, access to the building is restricted; contact security in order to enter the building.
-Security can reached after hours at 815.835.6389.
+Security can be reached after hours at 815-835-6389.

-Policy Statement on the Relationship between SVCC and Lee County SD
+Relationship between SVCC and Lee County Sheriff's Office